siddhantjain/SphinxTest/README.md

 ##Tips

 * I have included a demo file, grammar.wav to help you test the program
-* Sphinx works best with audio files that follow [certain propperties]().
-If you are not getting really good results, this could be one of reasons
+* If you are not happpy with the accuracy you are getting, you should definitely refer to [this FAQ](http://cmusphinx.sourceforge.net/wiki/faq).
+It will help a lot.